 This post is going to show you how to get motivated to clean in a whole new way.
-Tips to start at timer, get family members going and get a cleaning routine that will motivate you to NEVER let it get that messy again!
+Tips for using a timer, getting family members going, and get a cleaning routine that will motivate you to NEVER let it get that messy again!

 How to get motivated to clean your house when overwhelmed by the mess

 The key for me is getting started.
 That’s right, start cleaning.

 There are times at home, at work, when dealing with kids, or even working out that I want to burst into tears.

 It just seems like too much.

 The truth is, I can do almost anything for a few minutes.
 Burpees, mountain climbers, dealing with whiny kids.
 If I have a SET period of time, I am good.
 But, to think that I need to clean my WHOLE house and who KNOWS how long it will take… Frankly, the idea is REALLY overwhelming to me.

 By using an interval timer, you’re going to see a whole new way to get your house clean.
 You’re going to start small, because even starting small — you’re STARTING!
 You’re one step closer to a clean home!